protontypes/open-sustainable-technology/README.md

 - [MVS](https://github.com/rl-institut/multi-vector-simulator) - The multi-vector simulator allows the evaluation of local sector-coupled energy systems that include the energy carriers electricity, heat and/or gas.
 - [PowNet](https://github.com/kamal0013/PowNet) - A least-cost optimization model for simulating the Unit Commitment and Economic Dispatch of large-scale (regional to country) power systems.
 - [OpenIPSL](https://github.com/OpenIPSL/OpenIPSL) - A library of power system component models written in the Modelica language that can be used for power system dynamic analysis, such as phasor time-domain simulations.
-- [pyam](https://github.com/IAMconsortium/pyam) - A Python package for data-wrangling, analysis and visualization of integrated-assessment scenarios and energy systems modeling results.
 - [RAMP](https://github.com/RAMP-project/RAMP) - A bottom-up stochastic model for the generation of high-resolution multi-energy profiles, conceived for application in contexts where only rough information about users' behaviour are obtainable.
 - [POMATO](https://github.com/richard-weinhold/pomato) - An easy to use tool for the comprehensive analysis of the modern electricity market.
 - [PowerGAMA](https://bitbucket.org/harald_g_svendsen/powergama/wiki/Home) - A lightweight simulation tool for high level analyses of renewable energy integration in large power systems.